yyl/ComputeSimilarity/README.md

     - API secrets store separately
     - search only English and medium-level tweets
 - do I remove links and names? leave them there for now.

+similarity calculator 1

+- combine all 100 tweets into a paragraph
+- then count frequency of each word?

+miscs

+- could only compare entities of 2 hashtags